 Operating Standards

-The ccNSO Council uses this opportunity to re-iterate its view expressed earlier that building the necessary trust in the processes is a fundamental prerequisite for the community at large to work together on the Specific, Organisational and other reviews.
+The ccNSO Council would like to reiterate its view that building the necessary trust in the processes is a fundamental prerequisite for the community at large to work together on the Specific, Organisational and other reviews.

-In this context our concern is directly related to the phasing/scheduling of Specific Reviews.
-It is our understanding that the discussion on the scheduling of reviews is partly triggered by concerns around the efficiency and effectiveness of these Reviews, and the duration of some of these Reviews.
-The ccNSO Council wants to point to the CCWG Accountability WS 1 Final Report which suggests that to support the common goal of improving the efficiency and effectiveness of reviews, ICANN will publish operational standards to be used as guidance by the community, ICANN staff, and the Board in conducting future reviews.
-This was later reflected in the 1 October 2016 ICANN Bylaws.
+In this context we raise our concern about the phasing/scheduling of the Specific reviews.
+We understand that the discussion is based on considerations about the efficiency and effectiveness of the Reviews, and the duration of some of them.
+The ccNSO Council wishes to highlight that the CCWG Accountability WS 1 Final Report suggests that to support the common goal of improving the efficiency and effectiveness of reviews, ICANN will publish operational standards to be used as guidance by the community, ICANN staff, and the Board in conducting future reviews.
+Afterwards, this recommendation was reflected in the ICANN Bylaws of 1st October 2016.

-The ccNSO Council notes that the Public Comment which invites feedback on the long-term options to provide more reasonable scheduling options across ICANN reviews (Specific and Organizational), does not include the Operating Standards as a means to meet ICANN’s accountability and transparency obligations in a more practical and sustainable manner.
+The ccNSO Council notes that the Public Comment which aims to gather feedback on long-term scenarios to provide more reasonable scheduling options across ICANN reviews (Specific and Organisational), does not include the Operating Standards as a mean to meet ICANN’s accountability and transparency obligations in a more practical and sustainable manner.

-The Operating Standards are expected to reflect levels of detail that are generally not appropriate for governance documents, and should not require a change to the Bylaws to modify.
+The Operating Standards are expected to reflect levels of detail that are generally not appropriate for governance documents, and should not require a change to the Bylaws.

-We therefore strongly suggest that Operating Standards be developed to provide a stable basis for the Review process as a matter of urgency.
+Therefore, we strongly suggest Operating Standards be developed to ensure a stable basis for the Review process as a matter of urgency.

 Need for Reviews

 The report proposes ways to deal with issues caused by some of the currently mandated reviews.
-However, the ccNSO Council notes that proposed measures address only the consequences of the current setup.
-The ccNSO Council believes that without questioning the necessity of those reviews and without a deeper analysis of the mechanisms used to achieve the set goals, it is impossible to solve the core issue.
+However, the ccNSO Council notes that proposed measures address only the consequences of the present setup.
+Without questioning the necessity of the reviews and without a deeper analysis of the mechanisms used to achieve the goals, the ccNSO Council believes that it is impossible to find solutions to tackle the core issue.

-The ccNSO Council believes that it is essential to evaluate the reasons for each particular review and, thus, consider whether the reviews themselves in their current form, are still valid.
+It is essential to evaluate the reasons for each review and, thus, consider whether the reviews themselves in their current form are still valid.
 This could be included in the terms of reference for each review.

 Bylaw Change

 The paper rightfully points out that the Bylaws do not provide any flexibility.
 In order to change timelines, scope or other aspects of reviews, there is a need to change the Bylaws.
 With the new mechanisms of the Empowered Community, such changes would trigger Approval and Rejection actions.
-Thus any changes need to be widely supported by the SO/ACs.
+Consequently, any change needs to be widely supported by the SO/ACs.

 Cross Community Working Group

-To address the issues highlighted above, the ccNSO Council believes that there is a need to look at the framework and objectives for the ICANN review mechanisms.
-One approach could be to establish a cross-community working group tasked with reviewing the effectiveness of the review process, covering at least:
+To address the aforementioned issues, the ccNSO Council believes that there is a need to look at the framework and objectives for the ICANN review mechanisms.
+One approach could be to establish a cross-community working group tasked with reviewing the effectiveness of the review process and covering at least:

-review of the current background and goals of Specific, Organisational, and other reviews,
+The review of the current background and goals of Specific, Organisational, and other reviews,

-evaluation of the need for each review in its current form, scope, and frequency, based on output from the reviews.
+The evaluation of the need for each review in its current form, scope, and frequency, based on output from the reviews.

-examination of other possible mechanisms to ensure that the Empowered Community is well informed to make decisions and, when necessary, can exercise its powers in an efficient and effective way.
+The examination of other possible mechanisms to ensure that the Empowered Community is well informed to make decisions and, when necessary, can exercise its powers in an efficient and effective way.

-This Working Group should be informed by conclusions from individual reviews about the validity and value of each review process.
+This working group should be informed by conclusions from individual reviews about the validity and value of each review process.

 ccNSO Council Position Summary